adamjcsmith/offlineify/README.md

 ## Deployment

 It is strongly recommended that you install [IndexedDBShim](https://github.com/axemclion/IndexedDBShim) if you implement Offlinify.
 This is an excellent shim written by Parashuram which uses WebSQL (a pre-IndexedDB form of local storage) as a fallback for some older browsers.

+## Integrations

+An AngularJS example of how Offlinify can be integrated like a service is available at another repo, [adamjcsmith/offlinify-angular](https://github.com/adamjcsmith/offlinify-angular).

 ## Acknowledgements